Totally geodesic Lagrangian submanifolds of the pseudo-nearly K\"ahler $\mathrm{SL}(2,\mathbb{R})\times\mathrm{SL}(2,\mathbb{R})$: Totally geodesic Lagrangian submanifolds

 where $\delta_i=g(E_i,E_i)$.
 Also

 for $j\neq k$. \end{lemma} \begin{proof} Taking $X=E_1$ and $Y=E_2$ in (\ref{nablap}) and comparing the components in $E_1,E_2,E_3,JE_1,JE_2$ and $JE_3$ yields the following six equations

 Since sine and cosine never vanish at the same time (\ref{anglederi}) and (\ref{sffc}) hold for $i=1$ and $j=2$.
-The other equations follow in a similar way, y choosing other $X$ and $Y$ in (\ref{nablap}). \end{proof}
+The other equations follow in a similar way, by choosing different $X$ and $Y$ in (\ref{nablap}). \end{proof}

-\begin{proposition} If the angle functions are constant and $h_{12}^3=0$, $M$ is totally geodesic.
+\begin{proposition} Let $M$ be a Lagrangian submanifold of $\Sl\times\Sl$ of diagonalizable type.
+If the angle functions $\theta_i$ are constant and $h_{12}^3=0$, then $M$ is totally geodesic.
 Conversely, if the submanifold is totally geodesic then the angles are constant. \end{proposition} \begin{proof} By Lemma \ref{lemmacase1}, if the angle functions are constant then $h_{ii}^j=0$ for all $i,j=1,2,3$.
 Using the symmetries of $h_{ij}^k$ we conclude that the submanifold is totally geodesic.
 The converse is immediate by Lemma \ref{lemmacase1}. \end{proof}

 Now notice that